Noise increase in Warburg: Bundeswehr practices with attack helicopters at night!

 - Bad Hersfeld

-Contact with noise complaints
+Contact if you have noise complaints